Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/1-Core_Concepts_of_XCM/Core_Concepts_of_XCM_slides.md

 <pba-flex center>

-- Lack of uniformity between consensus systems on message format
+- Native message format changes from system to system, it also could change within the _same_ system, e.g. when upgrading it
 - Common cross-consensus use-cases do not map one-to-one to a single transaction
-- Operations on consensus systems have different assumptions e.g. fee payment
+- Different consensus systems have different assumptions e.g. fee payment
-- Consensus systems may evolve over time

 Notes: